NexTronick/NexTronick/README.md

 - 👋 Hi, I’m @NexTronick
-- 👀 I’m interested in developing website.
+- 👀 I’m a website or software developer.
-- 🌱 I’m currently studying Bachelor of ICT.
+- 🌱 I’m currently working on start up companies to build their website full stack.
-- 💞️ I’m looking to collaborate on Website that can pause and play anytype of video with firends.
+- 💞️ On my free time, I learn new technologies and practice them to make small projects.
-- 📫 How to reach me @nextronick on instagram.
+- 📫 How to reach me @natrajpadwani.develops on instagram.

 <!---
 NexTronick/NexTronick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.